0x01sky/unixfetch/README.md

 ## Future Improvements && Goals:

-- Bringing Support to MacOS and NixOS and BSD (May take a long time).
 - Fixing issues that are potentially related to Ubuntu.
 - Adding flags && arguments.
 - Releasing a Binary Option to Install.